chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     ```bash
      tar -xf backup.tar.gz -C /mnt/automate_backups
     ```

+6. Stop all the service's at frontend nodes in Automate HA Cluster.
+   Run the below command to all the Automate and Chef Infra Server nodes
+    ``` bash
+      sudo chef-automate stop
+    ```

-6. Restore in Chef-Automate HA using this command:
+7. Restore in Chef-Automate HA using this command:
     ```bash
      automate_version_number=4.0.91 ## please change this based on the version of Chef Automate running.

      chef-automate backup restore /mnt/automate_backups/backups/<backup_id>/ --patch-config /etc/chef-automate/config.toml --airgap-bundle /var/tmp/frontend-${automate_version_number}.aib --skip-preflight
     ```
-7. Upack the `bootstrap.abb` file on all the Frontend nodes: \
+8. Upack the `bootstrap.abb` file on all the Frontend nodes: \
   Login to Each Frontend Node and then run after copying the `bootstrap.abb` file.
     ```bash
      chef-automate bootstrap bundle unpack bootstrap.abb
+    ```
+9. Start the Service in All the Frontend Nodes with below command.
+    ``` bash
+     sudo chef-automate start
     ```

 ## Upgrading with FileSystem Backup via file mount